-Their underlying mechanism is unknown but some of these have common alterations at molecular level.3 These mechanisms such as the sympathetic nervous activity influences the heart rate and electromechanical coupling by several mechanisms: Noradrenaline binding to B-receptors, receptormediated G protein interaction and, consequently, stimulation of adenylcyclase, activation of cAMPphosphokinase A dependent and channel phosphorylation.
+Their underlying mechanism is unknown but some of these have common alterations at molecular level.3 These mechanisms such as the sympathetic nervous activity influences the heart rate and electromechanical coupling by several mechanisms: Noradrenaline binding to B-receptors, receptormediated G protein interaction and, consequently, stimulation of adenylcyclase, activation of cAMPdependent phosphokinase A and phosphorylation.
 Several receptor and post-receptor defects have been described in cirrhosis with reduced B-receptor density and sensitivity, and altered G protein and calcium channel functions.
 All these mechanisms are responsible for electrophysiological abnormalities.^{2,3}